footworkjs/footwork/README.md

 1. **Run a gulp task to build/test/etc:**

-  * Build everything (output in /build) and then run the unit tests (coverage report output in build/coverage):
+  * Build everything (output in /build):

           gulp

-  * Build everything (output in /build)

-          gulp build-everything

-  * Build whats necessary for the unit tests, and run them (coverage report output in build/coverage):
+  * Build everything and run tests (coverage report output in build/coverage):

           gulp tests

-  * Watch for changes in the source code/tests and automatically rebuild whats necessary + run tests:
+  * Watch for changes in the source code/tests and automatically rebuild + run tests:

           gulp watch

+  * Build everything + generate source map for debugging (output in /build):

+          gulp --debug

-  * Watch for changes in the source code/tests and automatically rebuild everything + run tests:
+  * Watch for changes in the source code/tests and automatically rebuild (including source map for debugging) + run tests:

-          gulp watch-everything
+          gulp watch --debug

-  * Debug in your own browser:
+  * To debug the tests in your own browser:

     * Install karma (if needed)